 Bronwyn A. Talbot, LMFT, IDME, RCST®

 Embodiment in relationship to self, to other and to the world around us is the primary focus of my work, which integrates somatic, creative and psychological approaches.
-As a licensed Marriage and Family Therapist (LMFT #83513), Infant Developmental Movement Educator (IDME) and registered Biodynamic Craniosacral Therapist (RCST®), I specialize in parent-infant relationships, child development and women’s health.
+As a licensed Marriage and Family Therapist (LMFT #83513), Infant Developmental Movement Educator (IDME) and registered Biodynamic Craniosacral Therapist (RCST®), I specialize in parent-infant relationships, child development and maternal health.
 I've worked in community settings for over fifteen years utilizing psychodynamic, trauma-informed, developmental, and somatic practices to support family health, resilience and security.

 Maya Kokatay, RCST®